Macedonian League

 Fraudulent use of photo

-This mini poster shows a black and white photograph of a Jewish man and woman wearing the yellow star with the addition of a photoshopped armband of the flag of the Former Yugoslav Republic of Macedonia (FYROM).
+This mini poster from 2018 shows a black and white photograph of a Jewish man and woman wearing the yellow star with the addition of a photoshopped armband of the flag of the Former Yugoslav Republic of Macedonia (FYROM).

 The white text in the black boxes on the top and bottom state: "Against the Genocide of the Macedonian [sic] people, Macedonian [sic] identity.